lucasrhode95/ADAMS/README.md

 ADAMS actually uses a third-party software to solve the optimisation problem: [GAMS](https://www.gams.com/products/introduction/).
 What ADAMS does is provide an interface so that the end-user doesn't need to worry about mathematical modeling in GAMS (which can be intimidating).

 The workflow is as follows:
-1. The user sets up the simulation in ADAMS, choosing from a list of available MG elements (diesel generators, solar panels, loads etc.)
+1. The user sets up the simulation in ADAMS, choosing from a list of available MG elements (diesel generators, solar panels, loads etc);
-1. ADAMS dynamically generates a mathematical model and sends it to GAMS
+1. ADAMS dynamically generates a mathematical model and sends it to GAMS;
-1. GAMS solves the optimisation problem and sends the results back to ADAMS
+1. GAMS solves the optimisation problem and sends the results back to ADAMS;
-1. ADAMS display the results in a nice point-and-click kind of way
+1. ADAMS display the results in a nice point-and-click kind of way.

 # Installation
 1. ADAMS expects your machine to have GAMS installed, licensed and in your enviroment path.
 You can get it [here](GAMS/gams_license.md) or use any version that you already have installed.
 Check [this](GAMS/README.md) for more information about setting up GAMS.